 Finding the right place for me

-I love a historic churchyard or a Victorian cemetery, the craft and sculpture of the memorial mason.
+I love a historic churchyard or a Victorian cemetery.
+The craft and sculpture of the memorial mason.
 The darkness of mature yew trees, the statuesque sequoias and grand cedars.
 The mellow tones of limestone and lead and the flash of verdigris from weathered bronze.
 Wrought and cast-iron railings, sundials and globes, anchors and chains.
 Such decadence.
 Rich and competitive displays of grief.
-They were never sustainable and continue to drain the resources of those who care for them.
+But, they were never sustainable and continue to drain the resources of those who care for them or fall into disrepair.

 Today’s lawn cemeteries have less charm or beauty.
-They feature narrow strips of mismatching, back-to-back memorials bolted onto bands of cast reinforced concrete, that steps down with each change in level.
+They feature narrow strips of mismatching, back-to-back memorials bolted onto bands of cast reinforced concrete.
+Steps down with each change in level.
 Between the rows of memorials, aisles of barren, mown grass continue the austerity.
-They present a rather sad, perfunctory arrangement; stock headstones of indestructible polished rock, imported from halfway around the world.
+They present a rather sad, perfunctory arrangement.
+They stock headstones of indestructible polished rock, imported from halfway around the world.

-Alongside clichéd epitaphs, sandblasted into the stone, new technology has allowed images to be laser etched or full-colour printed onto the stones.
-Flowers left in integral vases range from fresh to spent, while artificial blooms linger longer to end in faded brittleness.
+New technology has allowed images to be laser etched or full-colour printed onto the stones.
+They lie alongside clichéd epitaphs, sandblasted into the stone.
+Flowers left in integral vases range from fresh to spent.
+While artificial blooms linger longer to end in faded brittleness.
 Across an internal tarmac road might lie an area of ‘traditional’ graves with kerbstones and more substantial memorials.

-Here, to avoid strimming and fiddly grass-cutting lawn has been replaced by buff coloured gravel, interspersed by resin-bonded micro-gravel paths.
+Here, to avoid strimming and fiddly grass-cutting you find lawn replaced with buff-coloured gravel.
+Interspersed by resin-bonded micro-gravel paths, the only green here is the green that has worked its way into the cracks.
 Further on is an array of stone tablets each with its own flower vase and inscription.
-A sea of artificial silk flowers on plastic coated wire stems, cast stone figurines and solar-powered lights, it’s all too much for the eye to settle on.
+A sea of artificial silk flowers on a plastic-coated wire stem.
+Cast stone figurines and solar-powered lights, it’s all too much for the eye to settle on.

 Our mantra – ‘Simple, natural and beautiful’ seems to work best.